Master of Nursing

 - Read the Sydney Nursing School Local Provisions for Professional Experience Placement also known as the SNS Clinical Policy

-- Read and follow the guidelines for compliance with the NSW Health employment screening for students
+- Read and follow the guidelines for compliance with the NSW Ministry of Health at: NSW Health Student Clearances for Clinical Placements

 The Master of Nursing consists of 96 credit points and 16 units of study (each worth six credit points), with eight units of study offered in each academic year.
 In terms of workload, most six credit point units of study consist of attendance and lectures, tutorials and/or lab sessions on a regular basis.